 2 people favorited this theater

-Originally planned to be named the Portia Theatre by the Sterling Amusement Company, it was built in 1914, opening later that year as the Palace Theatre.
-It was located in the Brownsville section of Brooklyn on the southwest corner of Douglas Street and East New York Avenue, around the corner from the now-closed Loew’s Pitkin Theatre.
+Originally planned to be named the Portia Theatre by the Sterling Amusement Company, it was built in 1914, opening on August 16, 1915 as the Palace Theatre.
+It was located in the Brownsville section of Brooklyn on the southwest corner of Douglas Street and E. New York Avenue, around the corner from the now-closed Loew’s Pitkin Theatre.
 The Palace Theatre was equipped with a Moller 3 manual 16 rank theatre pipe organ.

-It was leased to Loew’s Inc. in August 1915 and renamed Loew’s Palace Theatre.
+It was leased to Loew’s Inc. almost immediately on opening in August 1915 and renamed Loew’s Palace Theatre.
 In December 1918, alterations to the interior were carried out by architect Thomas Lamb.
 Loew’s Inc. operated the Palace Theatre until 1955.